Policies and Procedures

 - If the student is unsatisfied with the decision, an appeal can be made to the ADA/504 Compliance Officer, who will review the decision and make a final resolution within a week of the time the appeal is made.

-- Testing facilitation can take two general forms: extra time in the classroom overseen by the instructor and/or individualized facilitation with DSPS staff or designee.
+- Testing facilitation can take two general forms: extra time in the classroom overseen by the instructor and/or individualized facilitation with SAS staff or designee.
 The type of test facilitation is determined on the basis of the disability and the ability of the instructor to provide additional time in the classroom.

 - The counselor provides an Academic Adjustment Contract for Service, and the student is asked to sign the contract.